 The two realms are not pasted together.
 They remain separate but still communicate something that is beyond what each disparate system can suggest on its own.– Valerio Olgiati – Conversation with Students

 House in Ashitaka by Kazuo Shinohara Photographs

-Thereafter his houses tended to be identified not by the place where they were built but by the single-minded image that was the basis of their design.
+After that, his houses tended to be identified not by the place where they were built but by the single-minded image that was the basis of their design.
 He subsequently produced eccentric works with earthen floors and strange, high-pitched interior volumes entirely devoid of furniture.

-This obsession with an existential iconic architecture reached its apotheosis in a series of stark concrete houses designed between 1970 and 1976: Incomplete House and House at a Crooked Corner, both in Tokyo, a house in Uehara and one in Ashitaka.
+This obsession with an iconic existential architecture reached its apotheosis in a series of stark concrete houses designed between 1970 and 1976: Incomplete House and House at a Crooked Corner, both in Tokyo, a house in Uehara, and one in Ashitaka.
 Together they formed a monumental series that brought this phase of his work to a conclusion.